NQCD/NQCDynamics.jl/docs/src/devdocs/diffeq.md

 ```
 See how the callbacks have altered the dynamics?
 The atom no longer leaves
 the simulation cell, and the termination caused the simulation to exit early.

+The callback setup we're using is exactly that provided by DifferentialEquations.jl,
+if you want more details on callbacks, please refer to their [documentation](https://diffeq.sciml.ai/dev/features/callback_functions/#callbacks).